Canon 800D vs G5X

-The Canon EOS 800D (called Canon T7i in some regions) and the Canon PowerShot G5 X are two digital cameras that were revealed to the public, respectively, in February 2017 and October 2015.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon PowerShot G5 X are two digital cameras that were announced, respectively, in February 2017 and October 2015.
 The 800D is a DSLR, while the G5X is a fixed lens compact.
 The cameras are based on an APS-C (800D) and an one-inch (G5X) sensor.
-The 800D has a resolution of 24 megapixel, whereas the G5X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 800D has a resolution of 24 megapixels, whereas the G5X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is considerably smaller (35 percent) than the Canon 800D.
 In this context, it is worth noting that neither the 800D nor the G5X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the 800D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 800D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 800D gets 600 shots out of its LP-E17 battery, while the G5X can take 210 images on a single charge of its NB-13L power pack.
 The power pack in the G5X can be charged via the USB port, which can be very convenient when travelling.